jclry1/An-Gairdin---MS1/README.md

 ### About
 The About page uses a Bootstrap card deck to present the history of the project.
 The text content is broken into three sections to improve the visual appearance and add other points of interest - each text block is enhanced with a top image and a quote that reinforces the purpose and the influences that drive the project.
-For the purposes of semantic HTML, the quotes are <blockquote> and all inclue a cite attribute.
+For the purposes of semantic HTML, the quotes are 'blockquote' and all inclue a cite attribute.
 The quotes are set off from the text with a top border echoing the site's header colour.
-The quotes replace the standard Bootstrap <card-footer> element.
+The quotes replace the standard Bootstrap 'card-footer' element.
 Text and quotes have been allocated to cards to achieve a well-balanced and consistent (aligned) layout.

 ### Garden